leana-stone/Portfolio/README.md

 hint: (e.g., 'git pull ...') before pushing again.
 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```
 **It means someone else (like erica) made changes since you last worked on the project.
-WHen that happens, first add and commit your changes:**
+When that happens, first add and commit your changes:**

 ```
 git add .